tools-for-things-and-ideas/tools-for-things-and-ideas.github.io/_posts/2019-03-20-droplet-printing.md

 In this experiment, I'll be looking into the possibilities of a [voxel](https://en.wikipedia.org/wiki/Voxel) based approach.
 Instead of lines, the plastic model would be built up droplet per droplet.
 This admittedly inefficient printing method would perhaps allow for a more sponge like texture, or a printing method based on images or coordinates.
 So a water-tight mesh object isn't necessary for this method.
 We still have to keep gravity and thus overhang angles in mind.

+The experiments are being done on a [Lulzbot Taz-6](https://www.lulzbot.com/store/printers/lulzbot-taz-6), but the principle should work on any FFF printer.

+This is a work in process.

 ![](/images/droplet-printing-first-drop.jpg)